Biography and Activities

-Born in Israel in 1949, Being a child of Holocaust survivors, I sought the sanctuary of pure mathematics, whose beauty and order have preserved my sanity. . . and, to a certain extent, my humanity.
-Thanks God, now that these phase of my life is behind me I turned my time and energy and am joining with others to share the beauty of Math with people from all backgrounds and all ages.
-Math is hard wired into our brain.
-It is a part and an expression of human consciousness that keeps unfolding for ever like music, poetry and other forms of art.
+I was Born in Israel in 1949, Being a child of Holocaust survivors, I sought the sanctuary of pure mathematics, whose beauty and order have preserved my sanity.
+Thanks God, now that this phase of my life is behind me I turned my time and energy to other project.
+One of my goals is to explore what happened to my family during WWII.
+The exploration started in 2005.
+This is the link.